eonadler/eonadler.github.io/research.markdown

 #### Faint-end Galaxy--Halo Connection

 <p style="margin-bottom: 32px">
 I have developed an empirical model and inference framework for the galaxy--halo connection that extends to the faintest dwarf galaxies.
-This framework includes a <a href="https://iopscience.iop.org/article/10.3847/1538-4357/aac266">machine-learning model for satellite disruption due to central galaxies</a>, an <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ab040e">empirical model for the subhalo--satellite galaxy connection</a>, and <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ad3bb1">forecaststing tools for future surveys</a>.
+This framework includes a <a href="https://iopscience.iop.org/article/10.3847/1538-4357/aac266">machine-learning model for satellite disruption due to central galaxies</a>, an <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ab040e">empirical model for the subhalo--satellite galaxy connection</a>, and <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ad3bb1">forecasts for future surveys</a>.
 </p>

 <p style="margin-bottom: 30px">